paulin-crtn/ans-saa/aws/README.md

 ### 🏜️ Regions

-An area of ​​the world offering AWS services and consisting of at least 3 Availability Zones.
+An area of the world offering AWS services and consisting of at least 3 Availability Zones.
 Each AZ is composed of multiple data center.
 AZs are isolated from each other and connected with high speed, redundant networking (resilient **logical** -not physical- system).

 - Geographic Separation - Isolated Fault Domain
 - Geopolitical Separation - Different governance